 Setup of SaMD

-Knee Balancer application is only installed on a Stryker Managed Mako Product Specialist IPhone / IPad.
+Knee Balancer application is only installed on a Stryker Managed Mako Product Specialist IPhone / IPad which utilizes iOS as operating system.
 The application is installed from Stryker App Store based on authorization of the specific users for installation.
 Other unauthorized users will not be able to see Knee Balancer Application for download in the Stryker App Store.While there is no specific requirement for Knee balancer application to be fully functional other than a usual iOS environment, however Stryker recommends the user to follow some While there is no specific requirement for Knee balancer application to be fully functional other than a usual iOS environment, however Stryker recommends the user to follow some

 MANAGEMENT OF PII and PHI